ddakebono/BTKSAImmersiveHud/README.md

 # BTKSAImmersiveHud
 Immersive Hud mod for VRChat, only displays the hud when notifications come in or a state changes (Mic mute/unmute, Gesture lock).

+The mod also now supports enabling UI if the VRCUiManager Hud Text fires, or when WorldPreloader is displaying it's UI element.

 You can configure the duration that the hud stays visible, and disable the entire mod, from [UIExpanionKit](https://github.com/knah/VRCMods)

 ## Install/Usage
-Install [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) version 0.2.6 or higher, it does require 0.2.6 as it has migrated to the new MelonPrefs and MelonLogger classes.
+Install [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) version 0.2.7.x or higher.

 Download the latest release from [Releases](https://github.com/ddakebono/BTKSAGestureMod/releases) and place in your VRChat\Mods folder.